hdl4fpga/hdl4fpga/README.rst

 much available on every monitor.
 Many monitors that have a DVI port are easy to connect to a VGA port too through a mechanical adapter.
 A VGA port needs a minimum of GND, VSYNC, HSYNC and RGB pins.
-Four wires are more than enough if you don¿t mind a monochrome image, or six to have eight colors.
+Four wires are more than enough if you donÂ¿t mind a monochrome image, or six to have eight colors.
 But if you have video dacs in the development kit, ScopeIO can display as many colors as there are available.